A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{M}{alware} remains a big threat to cyber security despite communities' tremendous countermeasure efforts.
-For example, Symantec \cite{symantec:Online} reports seeing 355,419,881 new malware variants in year 2015, 357,019,453 in year 2016, and 669,974,865 in year 2017.
+For example, Symantec \cite{symantec:Online} reports seeing 357,019,453 new malware variants in the year 2016, 669,974,865 in the year 2017, and 246,002,762 in the year 2018.
 Worse yet, there is an increasing number of malware variants that attempted to undermine anti-virus tools and indeed evaded many malware detection systems \cite{cisco:Online}.

-In order to cope with the increasingly severe situation, we have to resort to machine learning techniques for automating the detection of malware in the wild \cite{DBLP:journals/csur/YeLAI17}.
-However, machine learning based techniques are vulnerable to adversarial evasion attacks, by which an adaptive attacker perturbs or manipulates malware examples into adversarial examples that would be detected as benign rather than malicious (see, for example, \cite{Biggio:Evasion,al2018adversarial,DBLP:conf/ijcai/HouYSA18,DBLP:conf/eisic/ChenYB17}).
+In order to cope with the increasingly severe situation, we have to resort to machine learning for automating the detection of malware in the wild \cite{DBLP:journals/csur/YeLAI17}.
+However, machine learning based techniques are vulnerable to adversarial evasion attacks, by which an adaptive attacker perturbs or manipulates malware examples into adversarial examples that would be detected as benign rather than malicious (see, for example, \cite{grosse2017adversarial,DBLP:conf/eisic/ChenYB17,al2018adversarial,DBLP:conf/ijcai/HouYSA18,pierazzi2020intriguing,li2020adversarial, kucuk2020deceiving}).
 The state-of-the-art is that there are many attacks, but the problem of effective defense is largely open.
+For example, adversarial training is known to be able to harden classifiers against adversarial examples, but requires knowing about the attack in terms of (for example) its manipulation set \cite{al2018adversarial}.
 This is indeed the context in which the AICS'2019 Malware Classification Challenge is proposed.
 In a broader context, adversarial malware examples are a particular kind of attacks against adversarial machine learning.
-Although adversarial machine learning has received much attention in application domains such as image processing (see, e.g., \cite{szegedyZSBEGF13,goodfellow6572explaining,serban2018adversarial}), the problem of adversarial malware examples are much less investigated \cite{grosse2017adversarial,al2018adversarial}.
+Although adversarial machine learning has received much attention in application domains such as image processing (see, e.g., \cite{szegedyZSBEGF13,goodfellow6572explaining,serban2018adversarial}), the problem of adversarial malware examples are much less investigated \cite{grosse2017adversarial,al2018adversarial,pierazzi2020intriguing,li2020sok}.